-33 Best Modern American TV Series for Learning English
+33 Best TV Series for Learning English

-Watching American TV shows is one of the best ways to improve your English vocabulary and to learn how to speak English more fluently.
+Watching TV series is one of the best ways to improve your English vocabulary and to learn how to speak English more fluently.
+There’s no better way to learn slang and how people really talk.

 Get ready to get in touch with “real” English—the English you hear on the streets or hear from your friends.